-- Mix of Subscription and Professional Services Revenue.
+Mix of Subscription and Professional Services Revenue.
 We believe our professional services have driven customer success and facilitated the adoption of our platform by customers.
 During the initial period of deployment by a customer, we generally provide a greater amount of support in building applications and training than later in the deployment, with a typical engagement extending from two to six months.
 At the same time, many of our customers have historically purchased subscriptions only for a limited set of their total potential end users.
 As a result of these factors, the proportion of total revenue for a customer associated with professional services is relatively high during the initial deployment period.
 Over time, as the need for professional services associated with user deployments decreases and the number of end users increases, we expect the mix of total revenue to shift more toward subscription revenue.
 In addition, we intend to further grow our base of strategic partners to provide broader customer coverage and solution delivery capabilities.
 These partners perform professional services with respect to any new service contracts they sign.
 As we expand the network of strategic partners, we expect the proportion of our total revenue from subscriptions to increase over time relative to professional services.
-For the three months ended March 31, 2018 and 2017, 52.1% and 55.9% of our revenue, respectively, was derived from sales of subscriptions, software and support, while the remaining 47.9% and 44.1%, respectively, was derived from the sale of professional services. - Investments in Growth.
+For the three months ended June 30, 2018 and 2017, 55.2% and 51.0% of our revenue, respectively, was derived from sales of subscriptions, software and support, while the remaining 44.8% and 49.0%, respectively, was derived from the sale of professional services.
+For the six months ended June 30, 2018 and 2017, 53.8% and 53.3% of our revenue, respectively, was derived from sales of subscriptions, software and support, while the remaining 46.2% and 46.7%, respectively, was derived from the sale of professional services.
+Investments in Growth.
 We have made and plan to continue to make investments for long-term growth, including investment in our platform and infrastructure to continuously maximize the power and simplicity of the platform to meet the evolving needs of our customers and to take advantage of our market opportunity.
 We intend to continue to increase our investment in sales and marketing, as we further expand our sales teams, increase our marketing activities and grow our international operations.